Volunteering at Danbury Hospital

 I have already had an interview with the Manager of Volunteer Services, when can I start?

 Once you have interviewed with a member of the Volunteer Services Team, you may have some remaining medical clearances to obtain.
 It is your responsibility to obtain all necessary documentation so that your file is in order.
 You will start after you’ve completed your criminal background check at a mutually beneficial day and time.
 Please note if you are interested in working a volunteer shift on weekends or evenings, you will likely have to come in to train during the week when we have someone you can shadow.
+After meeting all volunteer requirements, a Volunteer ID badge is issued.
+At that time volunteers can start volunteering in their assigned area.
+All volunteers are required to wear a Volunteer ID badge and designated uniform at all times.

 How often do I have to volunteer?